Soimn/Otus/design.md

      path to the file to be loaded, or the module to be imported, may be prefixed with a path prefix, in the form "path_prefix:path/to/file/or/module".
 This is used for absolute paths.
 All paths are assumed to be relative to the current file, if no path prefix is specified.<br>
-  S: A program consists of several modules with a single entry point.
+  #: A program consists of several modules with a single entry point.
 A module is a collection of source files within the same
      directory, under the same namespace.
 A module has a public and private namespace and can import other modules' public namespace.
 Importing is done via import statements, which specifies a path to the target module's directory.
 Importing is not recursive, which means that importing the superdirectory of a modules' directory does not import said module.